amauryt/crystal-wkb/README.md

 WKT is a commonly-used and human-readable representation of geometry objects.
 This library's support for encoding and decoding WKT is limited, however.
 In particular, there is no float precision control on encoding, and decoding 3D and 4D geometries in EWKT (used by PostGIS) is not supported, but the respective encoding in EWKT is supported.
 ISO WKT is better supported.

 To encode WKT, create an instance of `WKB::TextEncoder`, which has a flavor (defaults to Standard WKT).
 You can encode to a `String` or into an `IO` instance.
+For optional SRID encoding in EWKT adapt the example for WKB.

 ```crystal
 encoder = WKB::TextEncoder.new